 “The biggest benefit is having somebody who understands what you’ve gone through and what you go through on a daily basis,” said David Sandberg, MD, a pediatric neurosurgeon at the Children’s Memorial Hermann Hospital, where he works with his wife, Amy Schefler, MD, a pediatric ocular oncologist.
 “It’s very rewarding to have somebody go through the journey with you who understands it,” Schefler said7.

 Fider, Fox, & Wilson looked at dual-career couples, including at least one physician, and studied their strategies for adapting to a marriage they knew would be a challenge, with or without children.
 Those developing a sense of “us” managed much better with these challenges.
 A key factor in developing a sense of “we”ness is time spent together.
 These couples intentionally made the relationship a priority and scheduled time together8.
 How much time is necessary?
 John Gottman’s research suggests 5 hours a week can make the difference.
 Some will be scheduled, but much of it does not have to be.
 Like getting your 10,000 steps in a day, time together, even for short periods, adds up.
-Take a look at http://modernmrsdarcy.com/the-magic-five-hours-for-a-successful-marriage/ to see what I mean.
+Take a look at The Magic Five Hours for a Successful Marriage to see what I mean.
 Making time for even brief periods of connection is very powerful, and according to Gottman, predictive of relationship success9.

-VITAL WorkLife can also help.
-As part of your benefit through VITAL WorkLife, you have unlimited telephonic consultations with consultants who can give you solid advice on developing healthier relationships.
-If you would like more focused work in this area, Peer Coaching is great way to address it.
-To speak with a consultant or a Peer Coach give us a call at 877.731.3949.
-We’re available anytime, day or night.
+As part of your resources, you have access to unlimited telephonic consultations with consultants who can give you solid advice on developing healthier relationships.
+If you would like more focused work in this area, peer coaching is great way to address it.
+Contact us at 877.731.3949 or through the VITAL WorkLife App to access your resources today—we’re available anytime, day or night.